 ^/var/([^/]+/)?storage/images(-versioned)?/.* have to be passed through

-In any case, this specific rewrite rule must be placed without the ones that "ignore" image files and just let the web server serve the files.
+In any case, this specific rewrite rule must be placed before the ones that "ignore" image files and just let the web server serve the files directly.

 RewriteRule ^/var/([^/]+/)?storage/images(-versioned)?/.* /app.php [L]